CarolineBasta/Ambyint-Tech-Challenge/test-plan.md

   - **Preconditions**: At least one task already exists in the to-do list.
   - **Steps:**
                1. Identify the task to be edited, for example: "Work"
-               2. Click on the 3-dots menu next to that task
+               2. Click on the 3-dots menu next to that task on the right
                3. Click on the Edit button
-               4. In the textbook, type the new task name, for example, "Workout"
+               4. In the textbox, type the new task name, for example, "Workout"
                5. Press Enter on your keyboard
   - **Expected Result:**
                1. The UI reflects the new task name.
                2. No new task is created with the new name, only the existing one is updated.
-               3. The localStorage shows the updated name.
+               3. The new task is still saved in localStorage and can still be found under the “Pending” tab.

 ### 5.3.
 Marking a To-Do Item as Complete